Graphical view on linear extensions of finite posets: Lattice-theoretical tutorial

 \section{Lattice-theoretical tutorial}

-As mentioned in the Introduction, we are going to use tools from lattice theory, in particular the Galois connections methodology, to present alternative views on finite posets.
-This means that the reader is assumed to be familiar with the relevant concepts from lattice theory~\cite{Bir95}.
+As mentioned in the introduction, we are going to use some tools from lattice theory, in particular the Galois connections methodology, to present alternative views on finite posets.
+This means that the reader is assumed to be familiar with basic concepts from lattice theory, which can be found in relevant monographs \cite{Bir95,Sta97,Zie95}.
 Nonetheless, being aware of the fact that a general reader, to which this paper is addressed, may not be acquaint with some of these tools, we have decided to recall these notions and results in this first preliminary section.
-Experts in lattice theory may skip it.
+Experts in lattice theory may skip this section and consult it only if they are not sure about our terminology.